-KGS Becomes KGT: Get To Know The New Kamykowksi, Gavin & Taylor
+KGS Becomes KGT: Get To Know The New Kamykowski, Gavin & Taylor

-The St. Louis-based litigation and trial law firm of Kamykowski, Gavin & Taylor (KGT) is breaking new ground in the local legal industry with its emphasis on women leaders, diversity and a technology-forward approach to its practice.
+The St. Louis-based law firm of Kamykowski, Gavin & Taylor (KGT) is breaking new ground with its emphasis on women leaders, diversity, and a technology-forward approach to its practice.

-The firm, formerly known as Kamykowski, Gavin & Smith (KGS), recently saw named partner James Smith retire from litigation, added partner Marial Taylor to its name, then reoriented the firm’s market position, and in turn, its brand.
+The firm, formerly known as Kamykowski, Gavin & Smith (KGS), recently saw named partner James Smith retire from litigation, added partner Mariel Taylor to its name, then reoriented the firm’s marketing position and, in turn, its brand.

 Read on for an overview of what makes KGT different and what that difference means to clients and the legal profession.